lamini-ai/lamini-ai.github.io/docs/API/completions.md

         }
     },
     "input_value": {
-        "question": "What’\’’s the hottest day of the year?"
+        "question": "What is the hottest day of the year?"
     }
 }'
 ```